pluralsight/guides/draft/front-end-javascript/getting-started-with-react-vr/article.md

 react-vr init EarthMoonVR
 ```

-This will create an `EarthMoonVR` directory with a sample application inside and install the required dependencies, so it can take a while (if you have [Yarn](https://yarnpkg.com/) installed, it will be used to speed things up).
+This will create an `EarthMoonVR` directory with a sample application inside, also installing the required dependencies so it can take a while (if you have [Yarn](https://yarnpkg.com/) installed, it will be used to speed things up).

 Once it has finished, `cd` into that directory:
 ```